-This document has been prepared as a Final Report for Stratford-on-Avon District Council.
+This document has been prepared as a Final Report for Warwick District Council.
 JBA Consulting accepts no responsibility or liability for any use that is made of this document other than by the Client for the purposes for which it was originally commissioned and prepared.

-JBA Consulting has no liability regarding the use of this report except to Stratford-on-Avon District Council.
+JBA Consulting has no liability regarding the use of this report except to Warwick District Council.